-BSA Family Adventure Camp is a unique chance to experience the Philmont Scout Ranch like never before!
-Open to all registered members of the BSA and their families, you will have a chance to participate in all of the incredible activities offered at Philmont which include: Hiking, Craft Center, Shooting Sports, COPE, Horseback Riding and so much more!
-Make memories with your family that will last a lifetime.
+BSA Family Adventure Camp is a chance to experience the Philmont Scout Ranch like never before!
+We call it "Scouting's Best Family Vacation."
+Family members of all ages will have a chance to participate in the incredible activities offered at Philmont which include Hiking, Crafts, Shooting Sports, Climbing Tower and High Ropes, Horseback Riding, Fly Fishing, Museum Tours, and so much more!
+Make memories with your family that will last a lifetime!